0 of 31 Questions completed

 Which one of the following best describes hepatitis E virus infection?

-A 36-week pregnant woman is exposed to a child with chickenpox 24 hours prior to presentation.
-There is no prior history of chicken pox
+A 36-week pregnant woman is exposed to a child with chickenpox, 24 hours prior to her presentation.
+She has no prior history of chicken pox.

 The most appropriate initial management is: